awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-onedriveconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecretArn`  <a name="cfn-kendra-datasource-onedriveconfiguration-secretarn"></a>
 The Amazon Resource Name \(ARN\) of an AWS Secrets Manager secret that contains the user name and password to connect to OneDrive\.
-The user named should be the application ID for the OneDrive application, and the password is the application key for the OneDrive application\.
+The user name should be the application ID for the OneDrive application, and the password is the application key for the OneDrive application\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`